ironsheep/PNut-TS/Preprocessor.md

 #### \#include {filename}

-NOTE: this is NOT initially supported in the initial PNUTTS release but will be in a future release.

-**-- NOT SUPPORTED at this time --**

 Includes a file.
 The contents of the file are placed in the compilation just as if everything in that file was typed into the original file instead.
 This is often used

 ```c++
 #include "foo.spin2"
 ```

 Included files are searched for in the same directory as the file that contains the `#include`.
+Or, alternatively, in an include directory provided by the compilation `-I <dir>` clause on the command line.

+NOTE: if the .spin2 suffix is not present on the filename provide in the include statement it will be appended to the name given before opening the file.
+Meaning all included files will only be .spin2 files.

 #### \#warn {msg}